-Now this I have to try!
+Now this vintage side table redo I have to try!
 Check out that pop of fun when you open the drawer.
-It’s details like these that make projects so much fun.
+It's details like these that make painted furniture projects so much fun.

 More coral but this time the idea of dipped legs is reversed.
-They left the legs natural and painted the rest.
+They left the legs natural on this entry table and painted the rest.
 My head is officially swirling with ideas!
-Hopefully I’ll be able to sleep tonight.
+Hopefully I'll be able to sleep tonight.

 This dresser didn't even have legs when it was rescued.
 And now it looks like a million bucks!

 Game Changer!
-Check out the pattern on the drawers of this beautiful piece.
-I’m going to need a few more pieces of furniture so I can try all of these ideas out for myself.
+Check out the pattern on the drawers of this beautiful side table.
+I'm going to need a few more pieces of furniture so I can try all these ideas out for myself.

-Love me some stripes and the pop of color on the hardware is so much fun, not to mention they go with the theme of the room.
+Love me some night stand stripes and the pop of color on the hardware is so much fun, not to mention they go with the theme of the boys room.

-Again 2 of my favorite things.
-Mid century furniture and two tone.
+Again two of my favorite things.
+Mid century furniture makeover in two tone.

 And last but certainly not least is this bright yellow armoire that was one of the first things I ever pinned when I joined Pinterest.
 I love it!